artsy/reaction/README.md

 ### Publishing a Canary to NPM

-If needing to publish a canary package a few manual steps are required:
+Canaries are [automatically published](https://github.com/artsy/reaction/pull/3168) to NPM when creating a PR based off of a repo branch (i.e. not a fork).
+If you need to publish a canary of a fork you'll have to do a few manual steps:

 1. Update `package.json`, set version to a canary version, e.g. `2.0.0-canary-<PR#>`, `3.1.5-canary-<PR#>`, ...
 1. Run `npm publish --tag canary` to publish the package under the canary tag